Eric Haase Player Props: Tigers vs. Orioles

-Eric Haase -- 2-for-3 with two RBI in his most recent game -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Dean Kremer on the mound, on April 29 at 12:10 PM ET.
+The Detroit Tigers, including Eric Haase and his .370 slugging percentage in past 10 games, including one extra-base hit but no homers), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Comerica Park, Sunday at 1:40 PM ET.

-He strung together two hits (going 2-for-3 with two RBI) in his last game against the Orioles.
+In his last game he had a hitless performance (0-for-4) against the Orioles.

 Eric Haase Game Info & Props vs. the Orioles